mbborromeo/ionic-angular-marvel-heroes/README.md

 ## Build from command line
 To build:

+Make sure NPM is installed, and type in:
 `npm install`

 To serve in your localhost, and view in your desktop web browser http://localhost:8100/: